magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist-Fedora.md

 conda install -c conda-forge pypdf2 conda install -c anaconda pillow

 Force update only if installed version is not recent.
-Do this after running the above command: conda install -c conda-forge 'google-cloud-texttospeech>=2'
+Do this after running the above commands: conda install -c conda-forge 'google-cloud-texttospeech>=2'

 No conda: